-Prior to joining Kellogg Hansen, he was Verizon’s SVP and Deputy GC in charge of intellectual property, competition, and privacy.
+Prior to joining Kellogg Hansen, he was Verizon’s Senior Vice President and Deputy General Counsel in charge of competition, intellectual property, and privacy.
 Global Counsel Awards named his IP group one of the top five in the world in 2008 and 2010, and the world’s best in 2011.
 Global Counsel Awards named him the world’s best corporate competition lawyer in 2009.

 After a two-day hearing with live testimony, Mr. Thorne won a decision overturning ICANN’s refusal to award to Amazon the top-level domain name “.amazon” and its equivalents in Chinese and Japanese characters.
 Amazon EU S.à.r.l. v.
 ICANN, Final Declaration (July 11, 2017).

 With a team of his partners and associates, Mr. Thorne won a first‑ever CRB rate reduction in Webcasting IV.
 Broadcasters won a 32 percent reduction in the rates they paid.
 The client, “iHeartRadio, the second-largest webcaster in the country, got a big win.”
 Billboard, Inside the CRB’s New Streaming Rates (Dec.
 17, 2015) (original emphasis).